MathewLister/Music-Database/README.md

   - Get rid of playlist table
   - Get rid of concert table
 5. Update
-	-Update the name of concert
+	- Update the name of concert
-	-Update the date of concert
+	- Update the date of concert
-	-Update the location of concert
+	- Update the location of concert